farvardin/dotfiles/README.md

         or alternatively:

         hg clone http://hg.code.sf.net/p/farvardin-dotfiles/code farvardin-dotfiles-code
-        (you must have mercurial installed in the later case)
+        (you must have mercurial installed in the later case, the sf.net repo is not updated often)

 If you have read/write access to this repository (which is very doubtful, but it's just an example), the command would be: